alt-research/mach-avs-operator-setup/holesky/mach-avs/op-sepolia/README.md

-# Installation of Mach AVS using docker
+# Installation of Mach AVS using docker for Op Sepolia testnet

 ## Prerequisites